Our foundation was established

-Childhood Autism Foundation provides assistance-dog therapy for autistic children in Gennaro Verolino Elementary School from school year 2019/2020.
-The sessions are held by Krisztina Nagy assistance dog trainer on behalf of Azúr Assistance Dog Association.
+Childhood Autism Foundation provides assistance-dog therapy for autistic children in Gennaro Verolino Elementary School.
+The sessions are held by Krisztina Nagy and Éva Tombor assistance dog trainers together with a special education teacher.

 What do we offer to our supporters?

 Supporters can display their names and logos on our website and in our video blog, as well.
 In addition, it is possible to present themselves with molinos and flyers during our thematic sessions for autistic children.

 Please support our initiative if you can.
 Thank you!